PonderaLab/datascience4economists/README.md

 So, for pulling, we suggest to [install GitHub Desktop](https://desktop.github.com/), supported Microsoft Windows or OS X operating systems.
 More techincal information about Github Desktop can ben founded [here](https://services.github.com/on-demand/github-desktop/pull-request-github-desktop).

 After you've created a Github account and install Github Desktop,the next step is to __clone it__ to your local environment.
-Here we have a nice picture of how to clone our repository (in Github Desktop clearly) -> [Cloning](https://services.github.com/on-demand/images/gifs/github-desktop/clone-repository-locally.gif)
+Here we have a nice picture of how to clone our repository (in Github Desktop clearly) -> [Cloning](https://services.github.com/on-demand/images/gifs/github-desktop/clone-repository-locally.gif).
+Follow [this instructions](https://help.github.com/articles/connecting-to-github-with-ssh/) for cloning it through SSH (our recommended way, please do it this way).

 ## Usage